- Calling our helpline

 We use a third-party provider, Hootsuite, to manage our social-media interactions.
 If you send us a private or direct message via social media, it will be stored by Hootsuite for three months.
 It will not be shared with any other organisations.

 We see all this information and decide how we manage it.
-For example, if you send a message via social media that needs a response from us, we may process it in our case management system as an enquiry or a complaint.
+For example, if you send a message via social media that needs a response from us, we may process it in our case management system as an enquiry or a complaint or a request for information.
 When contacting the ICO through a social media platform, we suggest you also familiarise yourself with the privacy information of that platform.

-We use a third-party provider, Goss Interactive, to supply and support our live chat service.
+We use a third-party provider, Nasstar, to supply and support our live chat service.